-Section Two: Adoption of Public Health Orders as County Law.
+Section Two Three: Adoption of Public Health Orders as County Law.
 All Public Health Orders are hereby deemed orders and regulations of the Board of Supervisors pursuant to Government Code section 8634.

-Section Three: The Board hereby establishes that the County Public Health Department shall offer training, information, and other assistance to local businesses and members of the public as necessary in order to foster compliance with Public Health Orders and the County's reopening plan.
+Section Three Four: The Board hereby establishes that the County Public Health Department shall offer training, information, and other assistance to local businesses and members of the public as necessary in order to foster compliance with Public Health Orders and the County's Covid-19 reopening plan.
 Additional qualified employees may be hired temporarily if necessary.
 Additionally, qualified existing County employees not presently able to return to work shall be given the opportunity to perform such work on behalf of the Public Health Department under the direction of the Public Health Officer.
-The cost of all employees dedicated to this effort shall be funded with state and federal dollars allocated for this purpose and shall not impact the County General Fund.
+To the fullest extent possible, the cost of all employees dedicated to this effort shall be funded or reimbursed with state and federal dollars allocated for this purpose and shall not impact the County General Fund.
+(Alternatively, strike the last sentence altogether because it effectively kills the ordinance with no County funding source identified.)